psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 ## Early Life

-TO DO - see bankruptcy tale
+Originally hailing from Scotland, David Tyrie served as an apprentice in Leith before heading down to London as a servant.
+He lived with Mr. Vowel, as a clerk, for about five years and then went into business with Messrs.
+Parker and Crowe, as joint Traders, and Partners in a Distillery in Compton street, Clerkenwell, as well as other trading Business.
+They also appear to have considered insurance fraud, and after being declared bankrupt, engaged in debatable practices associated with a mortage against which some of Tyrie's debts had been secured.

+*See [A Curious Business](./david_tyrie_bankruptcy_scam.md) for more details.*

-From later news reports, it appears that in the meantime he became "a lottery-office keeper... at one time set up for a member of parliament, by standing candidate for the borough of Hindon.
+From various news reports published throughout his life, it appears that following his bankruptcy he became "a lottery-office keeper... at one time set up for a member of parliament, by standing candidate for the borough of Hindon.
 He was also frequently employed by the borough-hunters, and other electioneering schemes, in which generally contrived to cheat both parties" ([The Scots Magazine -  August 1782](https://www.britishnewspaperarchive.co.uk/viewer/BL/0000545/17820801/002/0001)) and then "procured himself a place in the navy-office at Portsmouth" ([Caledonian Mercury - Saturday 17 August 1782](https://britishnewspaperarchive.co.uk/viewer/bl/0000045/17820817/009/0002)).

 ## Reports of Tyrie's Arrest